seantibbitts/book-recommender/README.md

 ## Installation

+You will need to install the original lightfm package.
+Follow the directions [here](https://github.com/lyst/lightfm).

-To install, clone the repo, cd into functions/lightfm_ext and run `pip install .`.
+Then, once you have cloned the repo, cd into functions/lightfm_ext and run `pip install .`.
 This will install the 'lightfm_ext' package, which underlies the 'Rate-Your-Own Recommender.'

-You will also need to install the original lightfm package.
-Follow the directions [here](https://github.com/lyst/lightfm).

 ## Running